Cunt Toward Enemy

 Lazur drives into the storm of carcinogens, windshield growing grayer.

 The smell of almonds, even half a mile away.
-A homage to classical plastic explosives, Nobel 808s, and much more than heartbreak.
+A tribute to classical plastic explosives, Nobel 808s, and so much more than heartbreak.

 *